pgorman/dangerjaunt/dangerjaunt.md

 ### Random Dungeon Room Stocking ###

-After thoughtfully placing unique monsters and treasures, the referee may stock the remainder of a large dungeon area with the following table.
+After thoughtfully placing unique monsters and treasures, the referee may stock the remainder of a large dungeon area using the following table.

 d12   | Room Contents
 :----:|--------------